openvoicepacks/openvoicepacks/docs/project.md

 - Consider splitting large classes or modules if they grow too complex.
 - Use helper functions for repeated logic.
 - Consider moving providers and prover-specific VoiceModels to a plugin system.
+- Review docstrings, 'arguments' should be 'args' etc.

 **Dependency Management**